-- 1. describe the major political, social, cultural, and economic developments in modern Europe. - 2. analyze a multitude of primary sources from various perspectives, scrutinizing the documents' historical contexts, intended audiences, and purpose. - 3. identify, compare, and critique arguments in secondary sources. - 4. explain the multiple causes of historical change. - 5. articulate plausible arguments of their own, based on evidence from multiple sources (primary, secondary, novels, etc.) in written assignments.
+- 1. describe the major political, social, cultural, and economic developments in modern Europe. - 2. analyze a multitude of primary sources from various perspectives, scrutinizing the documents' historical contexts, intended audiences, and purpose. - 3. identify, compare, and critique arguments in secondary sources. - 4. explain the multiple causes of historical change. - 5. articulate plausible arguments of their own, based on evidence from multiple sources (primary, secondary, etc.) in written assignments.

-The course-specific SLOs are designed so that they also address the History Department, General Education Core (GEC), and Minerva's General Curriculum (MAC) SLOs listed below.
+The course-specific SLOs are designed so that they also address the Minerva's General Curriculum (MAC) and History Department SLOs listed below.